mariodz95/automation-testing/README.md

 ## 2. Project setup

-You only need to have a visual studio installed to start this project Visual studio can be istalled here - [Visual studio (https://visualstudio.microsoft.com/downloads/)
+You only need to have a visual studio installed to start this project.
+All the necessary tools are installed through the nuget packages.

+Visual studio can be istalled here - [Visual studio (https://visualstudio.microsoft.com/downloads/)

-Reporting file are in rout C:\Users\Mario\Desktop\Testiranje projekt\automation-testing\automation-test\automation-test\bin\Debug\netcoreapp2.2
+Reporting files are saved in ...\automation-test\bin\Debug\netcoreapp2.2

 ### Tools used in this project
-Katalon recorder: test skripta (html format) export test skripte: C# (web driver + NUnit format) Visual studio: kreiranje unit test project-a
-NUnit framework
-Selenimu webdrive rkoristi se kao api za kontrolu browsera browser korištenje drivera

-Alati:
-Visual studio
-Kreirat Nunit .core project
-instalirati preko nuget packages
-Selenium WebDriver
-Selenium Support
-WebDriverChromeDriver
-GeckoDriver
-DotNetSeleniumExtras.PageObjects
-ExtentReport
+For developing this project C# and Nunit was used.